terminatorul/xref-tag/README.md

 		which is the `gtags` default language map, modified to allow parsing files without extension, like `<iostream>`, and files with `.tcc` extension, as `C++` sources
     - `$GTAGSSUFFIXES`
-	    - a python list of suffixes for files that can be parsed by `gtags` command.
+	    - list with suffixes for files that can be parsed by `gtags`.
 Any files with a non-matching extension will not be included as input to the `gtags` command.
 	      Default is:

 	      ```python